-To ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the California Department Public Health set regulations that limit the amount of certain contaminants in water provided by public water systems.
-Health department regulations also establish limits for contaminants in
+In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the State Water Resources Control Board (SWRCB) Division of Drinking Water prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+SWRCB Division of Drinking Water regulations also establish limits for contaminants in bottled water that provide the same protection for public health.

 Drinking water, including bottled water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline (1-800-426-4791).
+More information about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline (1-¬800-426-4791).